Matthew Drutt

 Matthew Joseph Williams Drutt (born December 8, 1962) is an American curator and writer who specializes in modern and contemporary art and design.
-Based in New York, he has owned and operated his independent consulting practice Drutt Creative Arts Management (DCAM) since 2013l.
-He is currently working with the Nationalmuseum Stockholm on an exhibition and publication (2022 - 2023) of modern and contemporary American crafts gifted from artists and collectors in the United States to the museum, originally organized by his mother, Helen Drutt.
+Based in New York, he has owned and operated his independent consulting practice Drutt Creative Arts Management (DCAM) since 2013.
+He is currently working with the Lee Ufan Foundation in Arles on an exhibition of non-objective art for Fall 2024.
+More recently, he worked with the Nationalmuseum Stockholm on an exhibition and publication (2022 - 2023) of modern and contemporary American crafts gifted from artists and collectors in the United States to the museum, originally organized by his mother, Helen Drutt.
 He has worked more recently with the Eckbo Foundation in Oslo on the first major monograph of Thorwald Hellesen published in English and Norwegian in (2019 - 2022) by Arnoldsche Art Publishers.
 He is currently also developing several other titles with the publisher.
 Formerly, he worked with the Beyeler Foundation in Switzerland (2013–2016) and the State Hermitage Museum in Russia (2013–2014), consulting on exhibitions, publications, and collections.
 He continues to serve as an Advisory Curator to the Hermitage Museum Foundation Israel.
 In 2006, the French Government awarded him the Chevalier de l'Ordre des Arts et des Lettres, and in 2003, his exhibition Kazimir Malevich: Suprematism won Best Monographic Exhibition Organized Nationally from the International Association of Art Critics.